rsaavedraf/fxp/README.md

 inaccuracies that would appear if only using the precision of the chosen number of frac bits.
 Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision.
-All tests, including those for exp() and pow10(), should ideally run with zero inaccuracy warnings, regardless of frac bits in use.
+All tests, including those for the power functions, should ideally run with no inaccuracy warnings, or as few as possible, regardless of frac bits in use.

 Functions sqrt() and powxy() now implemented, also using lg2 and pow2.